-- 7.1 If children are allowed to enter premises licensed for bingo, it is important that they do not participate in gambling, other than on category D machines.
+- 7.1 It is important that if children are allowed to enter premises licensed for bingo that they do not participate in gambling, other than on category D machines.
+Where category B or C or machines are made available for use on premises to which children are admitted Licensing Authorities should ensure that: - all such machines are located in an area of the premises separate from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; and - only adults are admitted to the area where the machines are located.

-Where category B or C or machines are made available for use on premises to which children are admitted Licensing Authorities should ensure that: - all such machines are located in an area of the premises separate from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance, and - only adults are admitted to the area where the machines are located. - 7.2 The licencing authority shall have due regard to relevant licence conditions and codes of practice in relation to the operation of Bingo premises, and also the Gambling Commission's guidance about the particular issues that licensing authorities should take into account in relation to the suitability and layout of bingo premises.
+7.2 The licencing authority shall have due regard to relevant licence conditions and codes of practice in relation to the operation of Bingo premises, and also the Gambling Commission's guidance about the particular issues that licensing authorities should take into account in relation to the suitability and layout of bingo premises.
 This includes guidance on primary gambling activity, split premises and operating licence conditions.

-8. Betting premises
+8.0 Betting premises

-- 8.1 Betting machines: the licencing authority will normally, in accordance with the Gambling Commission guidance, take into account: - the size of the premises - the number of counter positions available for person-to-person transactions, and - the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people.

-Children and young persons will not be able to enter premises which hold a betting premises licence, unless the special rules applying to tracks are applicable.

-- 8.2 The licencing authority shall have due regard to the Gambling Commission's guidance in relation to the suitability and layout of betting premises.
-This includes guidance on primary gambling activity, split premises and operating licence conditions. - 8.3 Betting machines (bet receipt terminals) are not gaming machines under the Act, and do not accrue against the premises entitlement for gaming machines.
-This is unless the machine is designed or adapted for use to bet on virtual races (that is, images generated by computer to resemble races or other events), in which case it is considered a gaming machine.
+- 8.1 Betting machines: The licencing authority will normally, in accordance with the Gambling Commission guidance; take into account the size of the premises, the number of counter positions available for person-to-person transactions, and the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people, when considering the number/nature/circumstances of betting machines (bet receipt terminals) an operator wants to make available.
+Children and young persons will not be able to enter premises which hold a betting premises licence, unless the special rules applying to tracks are applicable. - 8.2 The licencing authority shall have due regard to the Gambling Commission's guidance in relation to the suitability and layout of betting premises.
+This includes guidance on primary gambling activity, split premises and operating licence conditions. - 8.3 Betting machines (Bet receipt terminals) are not gaming machines under the Act, and do not accrue against the premises entitlement for gaming machines, unless the machine is designed or adapted for use to bet on virtual races (that is, images generated by computer to resemble races or other events) in which case it is considered a gaming machine.
 Where betting facilities are provided only by betting machines the number of betting machines must exceed the number of gaming machines made available for use.

-9. Tracks
+9.0 Tracks

-- 9.1 Tracks are defined under the act as "a horse racecourse, greyhound track or other premises on any part of which a race or other sporting event takes place or is intended to take place", which include:
+- 9.1 Tracks are defined under the act as "a horse race course, greyhound track or other premises on any part of which a race or other sporting event takes place or is intended to take place".
+Examples of tracks include:

+- a horse racecourse

+- a greyhound track

-- a point-to-point horse race meeting
+- a point to point horse race meeting

 - football, cricket and rugby grounds

 - an athletics stadium

 - a golf course

 - venues hosting darts, bowls or snooker tournaments

 - premises staging boxing matches

 - sections of river hosting a fishing competition

 - a motor racing event.

-This list is not exhaustive but gives an example of the types of venue which could accommodate the provision of betting facilities.
+This list is not exhaustive, but gives an example of the types of venue which could accommodate the provision of betting facilities.

 - 9.2 There are three types of authorisation under which betting facilities may be made available at a sporting event:

-- an 'occasional use notice'
+- an occasional use notice

-- a 'temporary use notice' and
+- a temporary use notice and

 - a track premises licence.

-Betting in relation to tracks may be provided either as on course or off course betting.
-The different types of betting are explained in detail in the guidance issued by the Gambling Commission, and an up-to-date excerpt of this guidance is published on the Gambling Commission website
+Betting in relation to tracks may be provided either as on course, or off course betting.
+The different types of betting are explained in detail in the Guidance issued by the Gambling Commission, and an up to date excerpt of this guidance is published at www.gamblingcommission.gov.uk.